IGD is one of the main players in Italy’s retail real estate sector: it develops and manages shopping centers throughout Italy.

 *Subcontract employees refer to all the people that work within the supply chain and that guarantee the daily functioning of the structures, by providing services to help run the Shopping Center (for example cleaning and security) and marketing services (communication and event organisation).

 **date since the opening or the last restyling

-The shopping center market in Italy is also very fragmented, with few operators that hold significant market shares3; currently IGD has a market share of 4% in terms of GLA (with a total GLA of around 665,000 m2 at 31 December 2018) and is the sector’s main Italian player.
+The shopping center market in Italy is also very fragmented, with few operators that hold significant market shares3; currently IGD has a market share of more than 3% in terms of GLA (with a total GLA of around 665,000 m2 at 31 December 2021) and is one of the sector’s main Italian player.

 1 Retail hubs include shopping centers, retail parks, leisure centers and factory outlets

 2 Dominant assets: assets that are points of reference for consumers looking for an appealing and quality offer in their respective catchment areas

 3 No operators controls more than 10% of the market

 In 2021 retail investment volumes in Italy continued to fall, down by 5% compared to 2020.
 The result reflects investors’ particularly cautious attitude to one of the sector most affected by Covid-19 containment measures.